Natalie Spronk – Ministry Advocate, Full Time Volunteer

 As the original two months of my stay in the states began drawing to a close, God spoke loud and clear to two families, including myself, about remaining in the states for a longer period of time to advocate for the children’s home.
 As for God, His way is perfect, and He made a way.

-God’s provision throughout this past year and a half is astounding.
+God’s provision throughout the past three years is astounding.
 Finances are few, yet I am rich.
 Rich in family.
 Rich in friends.
 Rich in love.
 As the days, weeks, months, and years unfold, I see what seemed as unanswered prayers coming to pass.
 God turned my mourning into dancing.
 He calls me child, an heir of God.
 Fully known.
 Fully accepted.

 I may be over 8,000 miles away from my home, family and friends, but I am home, I have family, and there is nothing more fulfilling than walking in the Lord’s will for your life.